raphaelsulzer/dgnn/README.md

 ### Berger et al. dataset

-To reconstruct the Berger et al. [2] dataset with our pretrained model follow the instructions step-by-step.
+Reconstruct the Berger et al. [2] dataset from the scans used in the paper.

 1. Download and unzip the dataset in the `data` folder

 ```
-cd utils
+cd data
-bash download_dataset.sh
+bash download_reconbench.sh
 ```

 2. Reconstruct and evaluate the meshes